 - where it contains pictures, the ratio of the amount of text to pictures is at least 65 % (except in the case of children’s books);

-- it is at least 48 printed pages in length (except in the case of children’s books) and is bound as a paperback, or a hardback; and
+- it is at least 48 printed pages in length (except in the case of children’s books) and is suitable for publication as a bound paperback, or a hardback*; and

 - it is not a prescribed ineligible publication.